tomeshnet/toronto-community-network-docs/src/hardware/cpe-ubiquiti.md

 4. Click `Continue`

 5. Choose Your username and password for the device.
-TCN Standard username is `admin`
+TCN Standard username is `tomesh`

 ### Configure Wireless